andreluza/paleo_macroecology/README.md

 We estimated the state-space model parameters using Bayesian inference.
-Bayesian inference is a statistical method that applies the Bayes Theorem to update prior information about parameter values with observed data to then estimate the posterior probability of parameters.
-The prior information, generally represented by statistical distributions, are updated by their integration with data and likelihood estimation across independent Monte Carlo Markov Chains (MCMC).
-Variation in parameter estimates across posterior distribution draws represents an appropriate measure of parameter uncertainty (Kruschke & Liddell, 2018).
-In this sense, the Credible Intervals (CI), built using the quantiles of the posterior distribution draws of each parameter, depict the interval where most posterior distribution draws are and, therefore, delimit the area in which we have large certainty of finding the true parameter value (Kruschke & Liddell, 2018) \[COPY OF MY JBI PAPER\].
+Bayesian inference is a statistical method that applies the Bayes Theorem to update prior information about parameter values with observed data to then estimate the posterior parameter probability.
+The prior information, generally represented by statistical distributions (such as the Uniform one), are updated by their integration with data and likelihood estimation across independent Monte Carlo Markov Chains (MCMC).
+Variation in parameter estimates across posterior distribution samples represents an appropriate measure of parameter uncertainty (Kruschke & Liddell, 2018).
+The Credible Intervals (CI), built using the quantiles of the posterior distribution samples of each parameter, depict the interval where most posterior distribution samples are and, therefore, delimit the area in which we have large certainty of finding the true parameter value (Kruschke & Liddell, 2018).

 The priors for all model parameters were assumed to come from an Uniform distribution ranging from 0 to 1 (*phi<sub>\[t,g\]*,